Give us this day, March 5, our daily Elvis

 went to No.1 for the first time on the UK album chart, it went on to become the biggest selling album of all time with sales over 65 million.

 Michael Jackson moved to #1 with “Billie Jean”, just ahead of the great song “Shame On The Moon” by Bob Seger & the Silver Bullet Band.
 The Stray Cats held steady with “Stray Cat Strut”.
 The only new Top 10 was the Pretenders song “Back On The Chain Gang”.

 |New Zealand Top 40 Albums

-Madonna went to the top of the UK singles chart with her version of the Don McLean hit “American Pie”.
+went to No.1 on the UK singles chart with her version of the Don McLean 1972 hit ‘American Pie’.
 It was her 50th UK hit and the singers ninth UK No.1 and taken from the soundtrack to the 2000 film The Next Best Thing.

 The first episode of Osbourne’s TV Show